joedefen/vappman/README.md

 ---

 NOTES: in this example:
+* keys to the left of `❚` apply to the highlighted app; keys to the right apply globally.
 * the filter is `card` so it shows app lines with words starting with `card`.
 * the reverse video, current position is on `glabels`;
   thus if `i` (or ENTER) is typed, `appman install glabels` is run.